The 10 best Halo games of all time

 Release year: 2017

 Ask yourself an honest question.
 Do you really need another Halo real-time strategy game in your life?
 Probably not, right?
 Well, you’re getting one anyway, champ!
-In defence of Halo Wars 2, it continues to get one thing absolutely right: it’s an RTS that works really well on a pad.
+In defense of Halo Wars 2, it continues to get one thing absolutely right: it’s an RTS that works really well on a pad.
 The original is one of the few games in the genre that feels comfortable played on a controller, and this sequel subtly evolves the control scheme, giving you a streamlined strategy title that never feels like it needs a mouse and keyboard – though the PC version does support them.

 9. Halo Wars